r-trigo/jekyll-blog/_posts/2020-03-09-how-we-achieved-mongodb-replication.md

 Applicationss can also be configured (through Mongo connection URI) to perform read operations from secondary nodes, which increases database read capacity.
 6. **Performance**
 Now that memory used and cached is right for the system needs, Mongo databases are hosted in dedicated servers, version got bumped and cluster can balance read operations, performance improvements exceeded the expectations.

-## (Mr. Reviewer, the migration procedure takes place in another blog post, as we have discussed to link it here in the future)

-### Plan topics (keep this?)
-- prepare applications for mongo connection string change
-- generate and deploy keyfiles
-- deploy existing containers with replSet argument
-- define ports
-- assemble a cluster composed of 3 servers in different datacenters and regions
-- plant 4 Mongo containers scaling to 3 on a Mongo cluster
-- extract 3 Mongo docker containers from main application server
-- extract another Mongo docker container from a minor application server
-- migrate backups and change which server they read the data
-- merge data from 4 Mongo docker containers into one database
-- unify backups

 ### :v: New production environment